Restaurants in Uptown

 Central Market (multiple) ★ 4.3

-H-E-B's premium specialty grocery concept with an extensive prepared foods section, in-store restaurant, international cheese counter, and artisan bread bakery.
-The Lovers Lane location is one of the best full-service specialty food stores in Texas.
+H-E-B's premium specialty grocery concept with an extensive prepared foods section, in-store restaurant, international cheese counter.
+Located in Uptown.

-Order: International cheese counter sample and board; house-made sushi platters; artisan bread from the in-store bakery
+Order: International cheese counter sample and board; house-made sushi platters.

 Food Tours in Uptown